sayan801/pulse-sms-tizen/README.md

 It is a JavaScript based app, adapted from the Vue.js version of Pulse, that is used on the web client: https://github.com/klinker-apps/messenger-web

+This Tizen app will work on the Galaxy Gear S3, Galaxy Watch, Galaxy Watch Active, and the Galaxy Sport Watch.
+Older watches cannot be supported, at this time.

 ## Build Setup

 Tizen JavaScript apps are basically just websites, packed directly onto the device.